Periodic Asynchrony: An On-Policy Approach for Accelerating LLM Reinforcement Learning: Abstract

 \section{Abstract}

-Since the introduction of the GRPO algorithm, reinforcement learning (RL) has attracted increasing attention, with growing efforts to reproduce and apply it.
-However, training efficiency remains a critical challenge.
-In mainstream RL frameworks, inference and training are typically deployed on the same devices.
-While this approach reduces costs through resource consolidation, its synchronous execution imposes a computational coupling that prevents concurrent inference and training.
-In this study, we are returning to the strategy of separating inference and training deployment, and by introducing improvements in the data loader, we transform the conventional synchronous architecture into a periodically asynchronous framework, which allows for demand-driven, independent, and elastic scaling of each component, while the accuracy of the algorithm remains completely equivalent to the synchronization method, with both belonging to the on-policy strategy.
-It is worth emphasizing that we apply a unified tri-model architecture in the training phase, and we also proposed a shared-prompt attention mask to reduce repetitive computation.
-In practice, our approach consistently delivers significant end-to-end training efficiency improvements on NPU platforms, indicating its potential for widespread application.
+Since the introduction of the GRPO algorithm, reinforcement learning~(RL) has attracted increasing attention for LLM post-training, yet training efficiency remains a critical challenge.
+In mainstream RL frameworks, inference and training are co-located on the same devices, and their synchronous execution prevents concurrent inference and training.
+In this work, we revisit the strategy of separating inference and training deployment, and propose a \emph{periodically asynchronous} framework that transforms synchronous RL training into an asynchronous producer--consumer pipeline.
+By synchronising model weights at the beginning of each training iteration and generating all rollouts from the same policy, the proposed framework remains inherently \emph{on-policy}---without any modification to standard RL algorithms---thereby avoiding the off-policy bias introduced by existing asynchronous approaches.
+We further introduce a unified tri-model architecture and a shared-prompt attention mechanism to support efficient asynchronous execution and reduce redundant computation.
+Experiments on NPU platforms show approximately $2\times$ throughput improvement from asynchronous execution, with additional gains from system-level optimisations, substantially outperforming mainstream RL frameworks in end-to-end throughput, with speedups of up to $3\times$ on GPU platforms, further confirming cross-architecture generalisability while maintaining comparable accuracy.
+The proposed framework thus offers a practical, algorithm-agnostic solution for scalable RL post-training without sacrificing on-policy correctness.